speakeasy-api/sdk-generation-action/README.md

   - typescript # using default output of ./typescript-client-sdk
   - java # using default output of ./java-client-sdk
   - php # using default output of ./php-client-sdk
+  - ruby # using default output of ./ruby-client-sdk
   - terraform # (single language repo only)
 ```